vuhung16au/MachineLearning-GenAI/SplitPDF/Prompt.md

   - **Unexpected errors**: Catch unhandled exceptions, display "Unexpected error: <details>", log the error, and continue with the next file if possible.
   - **Validation**: Before processing, validate all command-line arguments; if any are invalid (e.g., negative numbers, malformed paths), display a specific error and exit.

+# Unit Test

+- PyUnit
+- Test all the arguments

 # Prompt (Simple Version)

 ```